Skip to content Skip to footer

 Weather

-In Newry, the normal weather includes mild temperatures with averages ranging from 3°C to 19°C throughout the year.
-Rainfall is distributed fairly evenly, with slightly wetter months from October to January.
-Humidity levels are moderate, and air quality is generally good in this area.
+Newry experiences a temperate maritime climate with mild temperatures ranging from 5°C to 18°C. Rainfall is evenly distributed throughout the year, with the wettest months being December and January.
+Humidity levels are moderate, and air quality is generally good in this region.

 Language